makoteo/blog/_posts/2018-07-23-second-test-post.md

 tags: test_post
 ---

-I wrote anotehr post to figure out if they work
+I wrote another post to figure out if they work

 But I think they should.

-If they don't, that's going to be a little dissaponting.
+If they don't, that's going to be a little disappointing.